thradams/cake/ownership.md

 #pragma flow enable
 ```

+When pragma safety, nullable or ownership are enabled, they enable flow as well.

 To check the nullable and ownership rules, the compiler use these states:

+- nothing
 - uninitialized
 - moved
 - null